Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: The Proposed method

-When new view data arrives, the model must quickly learn and adapt to the new knowledge it contains.
-We simulate the rapid learning ability of the brain through incremental representation learning and view alignment.
+When new view data arrives, the model must quickly adapt to the new knowledge.
+We functionally emulate the brain's rapid learning ability through incremental representation learning and a hippocampus-inspired rapid associative mechanism.

-\textbf{Foundation: Incremental Representation Learning}.
-First, we designed an incremental representation learning strategy to establish a foundation for subsequent memory operations.
-When a new data view $\mathbf{X}_t$ is received, we reconstruct the original data by a representation $\mathbf{Z}_t$ and an orthogonal basis matrix $\mathbf{A}_t$.
-This process can be expressed as reconstruction loss:
+\textbf{1) Foundation: Incremental Representation Learning}.
+First, we design an incremental representation learning strategy.
+When a new data view $\mathbf{X}_t$ is received, we reconstruct it using a representation $\mathbf{Z}_t$ and an orthogonal basis matrix $\mathbf{A}_t$: